O365 Licensing Guide

 Important information: Licence Agreement Renewals and Anniversaries

-Organisations that are renewing a Microsoft Licence Agreement (typically every 3 years) or adding new products to an existing agreement will need to follow the standard onboarding process outlined in section 1 below.
-This will ensure the new licence subscriptions created by Microsoft as part of your renewal are correctly assigned to your organisation in the NHSmail Portal.
+Organisations that are renewing a Microsoft Licence Agreement (typically every 3 years) or adding new products to an existing agreement will need to follow the standard onboarding process outlined in O365 Licence Onboarding section below.
+This will ensure the new licence subscriptions created by Microsoft as part of your renewal agreement are correctly assigned to your organisation in the NHSmail Portal.

 Organisations that are performing a true up/down of an existing product that has been previously onboarded through one of the processes below do not need to act, as the update will flow through from Microsoft to the NHSmail Portal automatically.
 If it doesn’t reflect in the NHS Portal within 48 hours, please refer to the O365 Licence True-Ups and Anniversaries section.